JargonInc/jargon-sdk-nodejs/packages/alexa-skill-sdk/README.md

 make it possible to localize them into other languages.

 The Jargon SDK expects resource files to live in the "resources" subdirectory within your lambda code (i.e., skill_root/lambda/custom/resources).
-Each locale has a single resouce file, named for that locale (e.g., "en-US.json").
+Each locale has a single resource file, named for that locale (e.g., "en-US.json").

 Resource files are JSON, with a single top-level object (similar to package.json).
 The keys within that